 As a logical step toward that goal, Suntex created 24 Challenge® Math Program competitions—or “tournaments” as they came to be known—based on the 24® game.
 Tournaments activate entire communities and involve parents and families in the goal to raise mathematics achievement among students.

 In 2002, with the rise of a generation of web learners, Sun created the web-based First In Math® Online Program.
 More than just a “fun” activity, First In Math® offers substantive content that supports any curriculum.
 Eight Skill Set® groups offer a full range of challenge and tie into National and State standards.

 In December of 2010, a downloadable Single-Digits version of the popular 24® Game made its debut at Apple’s iTunes App Store.
 The “i” version of the Single Digits game plays like its card-game predecessor, but users play to beat their own best time, or challenge friends to see who is the quickest—Current Time and Best Time are displayed.

-In 2012, the 24® Game will celebrate its 24th anniversary, continuing to help children sharpen basic math skills such as computation, problem solving, number sense, critical thinking, and pattern sensing.
-Used in more than 600,000 classrooms throughout the United States and abroad, the 24® Game, and the First In Math® Online Program, are helping to create a new generation of students become critical thinkers and problem solvers.
+In 2012, the 24® Game celebrated its 24th anniversary, continuing to help children sharpen basic math skills such as computation, problem solving, number sense, critical thinking, and pattern sensing.
+The 24® Game, and the First In Math® Online Program, are helping to create a new generation of students become critical thinkers and problem solvers.